learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 | 3 | baseball | 4 | Manchester City F.C. | 2 |
 | 3 | baseball | 5 | Paris Saint-Germain F.C. | 2 |

-However, not all rows of the output are meaningful.
+#### `WHERE`
+The table `teams` has the column `sport_id`, but suppose we want the actual names of each sport rather than the ID.
+To do this, we need to combine it with the table `sports` to get the name associated with each `sport_id`.
+In the query above, we combined the two tables, but not all rows of the output are meaningful.
 For example, the fourth row associates basketball with Manchester City F.C., which is a soccer team.
 To filter out the nonsensical combinations, we can use the `WHERE` clause:
 ```
 SELECT * FROM sports, teams WHERE sports.sport_id = teams.sport_id;
 ```